-For Slovakia, this was true; the tone of the reports becomes quite positive, even laudatory, by 2002.
-Nonetheless, the general use of imperative language was not reduced in spite of the progress made in implementing needed reform and moving closer to Europe.
+41 "Regular Report from the Commission on Slovakia's Progress Towards Accession" 2002: 23 progress made in implementing needed reform and moving closer to Europe.
 The use of such language with respect to the judiciary, for example, rose from nothing in 1999 to three instances in 2000 and four in 2001.
-This occurred while also devotinging a considerable amount of space to detailing the progress that had been made.
-Interestingly, the reports do not maintain their strict organizational structure as in the BiH reports.
+This occurred while also devoting a considerable amount of space to detailing the progress that had been made.
+Interestingly, the reports do not maintain their strict organizational structure like the BiH reports.
 Not only are the Regular Reports for Slovakia much longer and more detailed overall than the BiH equivalents, but they get somewhat longer over time until 2003 (up to 149 pages for Slovakia in 2002, compared to 66 for BiH in 2011).
 The judiciary section, for example, becomes increasingly comprehensive even as the report notes progress.
 The Regular Reports for Slovakia are also notable for emphasizing the need for actual implementation of reforms.
-There is quite a stark contrast between the evolving format of the Slovakia reports, versus the static (if considerably more critical) reports for BiH.
+There is quite a stark contrast between the evolving format of the Slovakia reports versus the static (if considerably more critical) reports for BiH.
 The other notable difference between EU reporting on Slovakia and Bosnia is the practice of referring to previous progress reports.
-This never occurred in any of the sectors in BiH included in this report.
+The reports on BiH have never referred back to previous editions on any of the five sectors assessed in this policy note.
 In 2000, reporting on the judiciary, the report referenced the earlier Regular Reports, citing their emphasis on judicial independence in Slovakia.
 In 1999, the previous year's assessment of the political situation leading up to pre-accession talks is cited.
-This is significant, if for no other reason than it establishes links of accountability to the reports' own
+This is significant, if for no other reason than it establishes links of accountability to the reports' own previous standards, something that has been argued to be missing in BiH.
+Overall, the EU Regular Reports for Slovakia through its EU accession process were much more comprehensive.
+They also followed a more intuitive pattern than those for BiH: they began with criticism, which evolves into praise as accession drew nearer.
+While this is likely reflective of the success of EU pressure for reforms in Slovakia, the increased use of imperative language also suggests that as a country gets closer to EU membership, the expectations for completing reforms become more stringent, leading to increased pressure the closer the country gets to the finish line.
+Alternately, the case of Slovakia (and BiH) suggests that accession to the European Union is a dynamic and evolving process that is driven more by political than by technical imperatives.46